 ‘Mr Dursley,’ the detective leant in slowly and looked man straight in the eyes.
 ‘This is a very serious matter.
 Your nephew went missing for over twenty-four hours.
 Anything could have happened to him.’

 ‘Yes, but it didn’t!’
-Mr Dursley protested.
+Mr Dursley countered.
 ‘He came back home, safe and sound, didn’t he?
 Thank God.’

-This last part was added hastily, as if he realised that he was coming off too rough or defensive.
-His face flushed bright red and his hands twisted into fists.
+This last part was added hastily, as if he realised that he was coming off too blaise.

 The room fell silent for a moment while everyone considered these bleak possibilities.
 Mrs Dursley moved a little closer to her husband and he placed one meaty hand on her shoulder.